Week 1: CAD & Parametric Design

 Week 2: Computer-controlled cutting

-I made a neuron vinyl cutout also!!
+First, I made a neuron vinyl cutout.
 To do this I searched for sillhouette images of neurons and downloaded the image.
-I then imported it to Adobe Illustrator where I did outline as sillhouette such that I can modify parameters like the line thickness.
+Then I imported it to Adobe Illustrator where I selected “outline as sillhouette” so that I could modify parameters such as the line thickness.
 This was important since I was miniaturizing the neuron sticker, I needed to make the lines thicker to print properly.
-Then uploading a png to the mods software was super user friendly.
-I gave a lot of my friends stickers!
+Then I uploading a png to the mods app which was super user friendly.
+I made tons of stickers to give to my labmates and friends!

 Week 3: Embedded Programming

-I chose to use this week to document my circuit and how I talk to my arduino :-)
+I chose to use this week to document my mouse behavior circuit and how I talk to my arduino :-)

 I used the simulation to learn how to add a button to my circuit.
-Here when the button press is detected by the arduino turns on the LED pin.
+Here when the button press is detected by the arduino it turns on the LED pin.
 In my case, the button should open the solenoid for a fixed amount of time determined by the code onboard the arduino uno.
-I already have a pin sending to signal pin of relay that opens solenoid, so instead of changing LED_PIN i will change the SOLENOID_PIN when the button is pressed.
+I already have a pin sending to signal pin of relay that opens solenoid, so instead of changing LED_PIN i will change the SOLENOID_PIN when the button is pressed to open solenoid valve.

 Week 4: 3D Scanning & Printing